Fredrik Tell

 Extended title: “The Swedish Patent Database, 1746-1975” (Funded by Riksbankens Jubileumsfond), "Nordic Innovation Networks in the Long Run: Technology transfer and collaboration through the lens of patent data, 1880-2018 (Funded by The Peter Wallenberg Foundation)

-Collaborators: David Andersson (Department of Business Studies, Uppsala University), Matti La Mela (Department of Business Studies, Uppsala University), Professor Jari Eloranta (Department of Economic History, Helsinki University)
+Collaborators: David Andersson (Department of Business Studies, Uppsala University), Matti La Mela (Department of ABM, Uppsala University), Professor Jari Eloranta (Department of Economic History, Helsinki University)

 Summary: Aims to describe patenting behavior and the emergence of a market for technology through a new dataset covering historical Swedish and Finnish patents.